 When garden plants are outdoors, pest populations are generally lower or more diffuse due to natural predators, harsher weather, and more host plants.
 But, once you bring plants indoors, all of that changes.
 Predators are gone, climate conditions are good, and the pests that enter your home have just a few plants to feed on.
 This means hungry pest populations will explode on your house plants, causing damage and wreckage along the way.

 Aphids fly in from the outdoors or enter on infested house plants.
 They suck the juices from tender stems and leaves, leaving a trail of sticky honeydew that sometimes attracts ants.
-(Click here to learn how to manage ants on plants.)
+(Click here to learn how to manage unwanted ants in gardens.)
 Thankfully, they are easy to manage.
 Simply wash and wipe aphids away from leaves and stems with a warm, moist cloth, and then spray any remaining aphids off with tap water.
 Let plants dry, and then spray again with an OMRI Listed insecticidal soap.
-Check your pot’s topsoil to make sure any wayward aphids are not hanging out in wait to re-infest plants.
-Continue these practices, and your aphid problem will be gone in no time.
+Check your pot’s topsoil to make sure any wayward aphids are not hanging out in wait to reinfest plants.
+Continue these practices, and your aphid problems will be gone in no time.

 Fungus gnats can fly into homes or enter via infested plants or open potting mix bags.
 They breed on moist soils and their larvae damage roots and spread plant diseases.
-Truly they are everywhere soil, algae, fungus and plant material can be found.
+Truly they are everywhere soil, algae, fungus, and plant material can be found.
 Once indoors, populations explode because most gardeners don’t understand how to stop them or how they enter the home.
 But, don’t despair!
-Follow the simple cultural guidelines in this video, and you can easily stop fungus gnats from breeding in your house plants.
+Follow the simple cultural guidelines in this video (click here to watch) to easily stop fungus gnats from breeding in your house plants.

 White flies are sucking insects that remove the juices from leaves and stems.
 They can cause terrible damage to plants, leading to leaf drop and general decline.
 Without management, the undersides of leaves will become covered with clouds of tiny white flies and clusters of their small, round, white egg masses.